Kidney stones

 Most people have two kidneys, which ‘clean’ your blood by filtering out water and waste products to make urine.
 Kidney stones can form when there’s a build-up of salts or minerals in your urine.
 These minerals form crystals, which are often too small to notice and pass harmlessly out of your body.
 Sometimes these crystals can build up inside your kidney to form a kidney stone.

 Some kidney stones stay where they form.
 But they can move out of your kidney into the tube that carries urine from your kidney to your bladder (the ureter).
 If they get stuck there, the muscles in the wall of your ureter contract hard to push the stone along.
 This can cause severe pain, called renal colic (or ureteric colic).
-Depending on a stone’s size and position, it can stop you passing urine easily and lead to infection.
+Depending on a stone’s size and position, it can make it difficult to pee and lead to infection.

 Up to 1 in 10 people have pain from kidney stones at some point in their life.
-They’re most common between the ages of 40 and 60 in men, and in the late 20s in women.
-Men are more likely to develop them than women.
+They’re most common between the ages of 40 and 50.
+Men are twice as likely to develop them than women.

 Causes of kidney stones

-There are certain factors that can make you more likely to develop kidney stones.
+Kidney stones are caused by a build-up of salts or minerals in your urine.
+Some things can make you more likely to develop kidney stones.
 These include:

-• having medical conditions that affect levels of chemicals in your urine, such as cystinuria, gout, cystic fibrosis, sarcoidosis and hyperparathyroidism
+- medical conditions that affect levels of chemicals in your urine, such as cystinuria, gout, cystic fibrosis, sarcoidosis, and hyperparathyroidism

-• having metabolic syndrome, which means having high blood pressure, diabetes and obesity
+- metabolic syndrome, which means having high blood pressure, diabetes, and obesity

 Symptoms of kidney stones

-Many kidney stones are too small to cause symptoms.
-They may only be discovered by chance, if you’re having tests for other conditions.
-But stones can become very painful when they move.
+Many kidney stones are too small to cause kidney stone symptoms.
+They may only be discovered by chance, if you have tests for other conditions.
+But often the first sign of kidney stones is pain, which can come on if the stone moves.
 Larger stones can also get stuck in your ureter and may cause infection.
 If you do get kidney stone symptoms, they may include the following.

-• Sudden waves of severe pain, known as renal colic.
+- Sudden waves of severe pain, known as renal colic.
 This can spread from your lower back to your groin and genital area.
+Renal colic can make you feel, or be, sick.

-• Needing to pass urine (pee) frequently or very urgently.
+- Needing to pee frequently or very urgently.

-If you have any symptoms of kidney stones, contact your GP.
+If you have any symptoms of kidney stones, contact your GP, or if outside of your GP opening hours, dial 111.
 If you have severe pain and a high temperature, seek urgent medical attention.

 Diagnosis of kidney stones

-It’s important to see a GP if you’re having symptoms, such as pain in your side or back.
+It’s important to see a GP if you have symptoms, such as pain in your side or back.
 There are several different things it could be, so your doctor will want to examine you.
 They’ll ask about your symptoms and your medical history.
 They’ll want to know if you’ve ever had kidney stones before.
-They will check your abdomen (tummy) for any tenderness and areas that are painful.
-They may take your blood pressure too.
+Your GP may do the following tests.

-If your GP suspects kidney stones, they’ll arrange for you to have a scan to confirm the diagnosis.
-This will also allow your doctor to check the size, location and type of kidney stone.
-You will usually be offered a CT (computed tomography) scan, but you may be offered an ultrasound scan if you’re pregnant.
+- If your GP suspects kidney stones, they’ll arrange for you to have a scan to confirm the diagnosis.
+This will help show the size, location, and type of kidney stone.
+You’ll usually be offered a CT (computed tomography) scan, but you may be offered an ultrasound scan, particularly if you’re pregnant.

-If tests confirm you have a kidney stone, your GP will refer you to a urologist for further tests and to discuss your treatment options.
+- If tests confirm you have a kidney stone, your GP will refer you to a urologist for further tests and to discuss your treatment options.
 A urologist is a specialist doctor who diagnoses and treats conditions affecting the urinary system.
+If you have symptoms of renal colic (see the symptoms section above), you may need to have an urgent scan (within 24 hours).

 Treatment of kidney stones

 You may be able to stay at home while your kidney stone passes, and receive any treatment you need as an outpatient.
 This means you won’t need to stay in hospital.
-How your kidney stones are managed will depend on several things.
+What kidney stone treatment you have will depend on several things.
 These include:

-There are some circumstances when your doctor may arrange for you to be admitted to hospital for treatment straight away.
-These include if you have any signs of infection, or you’re dehydrated or unable to pass urine.
-You will also usually need to be admitted to hospital if you have a condition that affects your kidney.
+Sometimes, your doctor will arrange for you to be admitted to hospital for treatment straight away.
+For example, if your pain is very severe, you have any signs of infection, or you’re dehydrated, or unable to pee.
+You’ll also usually need to be admitted to hospital if you have a condition that affects your kidney.

 Pain relief